“The field of science dealing with the study of DNA, genes, chromosomes and related alterations is called genetics.”

 The genetic techniques are used in zoology, plant biology, animal breeding studies, forensic science, anthropology, medicines and human disease studies.

 We have covered an amazing article on genetic which includes all the information of different branches of genetics and it’s applications, Read the article here: Introduction To Genetics: Definition, History, Applications And Branches.

 Genetics is one of the most emerging branches of science and after the discovery of the structure of DNA by Watson and Crick in 1953, it becomes more and more popular.

-In the near future, by using genetics tools and techniques we can prevent and eliminate any genetics disorders before birth.
+In the near future, by using genetic tools and techniques we can prevent and eliminate any genetic disorders before birth.